Solutions to Get a Chinese Business License

 Are you in the business of doing anything that takes place or is based within Mainland China?
 If so, it’s probably time to take a look at your Chinese business license.
-This article will tell you everything there is about this important document and how it can help guide your company from being fined for not having one all the way up through registering an international trade name with the Ministry of Commerce!
+This article will tell you everything there is about this important document and how it can help guide your company from being fined for not having one all the way up to registering an international trade name with the Ministry of Commerce!

 You better watch your back in China!
 Filled with a long history of complicated and ever-changing bureaucracy, foreign entrepreneurs have found it challenging to obtain the much-needed business license.
 However, recent years have seen new regulations implemented by the Chinese government in an attempt to make China more friendly for foreigners as well as attract investors from all over the world; this is good news for those thinking about doing some profit-generating activity there.
-Even though the new business reform hasn’t happened at the expected speed, 2018 has seen significant changes which confirms the government’s determination to continue this reform.
-Do you want to get a Chinese Business License?
-Do you need an agency that helps you with this process?

 KPI and Results focused.
 We are the most visible Marketing Agency for China.
 Not because of huge spending but because of our SMART Strategies.
 Let us help you with: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.